 Winter Solstice

 We are entering the darkest part of the year; the sun is sinking lower and setting earlier every day.
-Soon we will arrive at the Winter Solstice, also called Yule, or Mean Geimhridh in the druid tradition, which falls on Saturday, December 21st.
+Soon we will arrive at the Winter Solstice, also called Yule in some traditions.
 The longest night of the year.
 From that point forward, the sun will begin its return as we travel slowly out of the darkness and into the light.

 In just a few months the earth will begin to quicken again; silently at first, deep under the snow.